DaliaBasa/Active-Directory/Windows Server Installation.md

 # Windows Server Installation

-This is the first screen you should get when trying to install Windows Server
+This is the first screen you should get when trying to install Windows Server.

 <img src="Pictures/WindowsServer1.png" width="600">

 The ‘Windows Server 2019 Standard Evaluation (Desktop Experience)’ edition is the GUI version for the standard edition, it’s suitable for implementing a small Active Directory architecture, this is the version I will use.
 The ‘Datacenter Evaluation’ edition is used for highly virtualized and cloud-based environments.

 <img src="Pictures/WindowsServer2.png" width="600">

+Windows Server allows us to configure partitions based on our needs, since this is a test environment I will not make any additional partitions of my own, but will use the default partitions given by Windows Server, this is done by clicking next.

 <img src="Pictures/WindowsServer3.png" width="600">